Divanvant/shareValue-frontend-assessment/README.md

 This site is built with Vue 3 in Vite.

+## Important note

+If you're struggling to find flights for your destination, check the data in the `public` folder to see which flight dates are available

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).